vuex-orm/vuex-orm-next/docs/guide/model/getting-started.md

 }
 ```

-Vuex ORM will recognise a custom `primaryKey` has been defined but is unable to locate the corresponding field definition, and will generate one in it's absence.
+Vuex ORM will recognize a custom `primaryKey` has been defined but is unable to locate the corresponding field definition, and will generate one in it's absence.
 The model will now be configured as follows:

 ```js
 class User extends Model {